MisterY/it-knowledge-base-site/linux/linux.md

 ### Grub Boot

 Boot can be in MBR or UEFI mode.
+UEFI partition is vfat, 500MB, mounted at /boot/efi as recommended by openSuse installer.

 ### Recovery

 To mount a drive from rescue USB, see [here](https://doc.opensuse.org/documentation/leap/startup/html/book.opensuse.startup/cha.trouble.html#sec.trouble.data.recover.rescue).

+Also see [this](https://www.pks.mpg.de/~mueller/docs/suse10.2/html/opensuse-manual_en/manual/sec.trouble.boot.html) for boot troubleshooting.